DevExpress/devextreme-documentation/api-reference/30 Data Layer/Utils/applyChanges(data_changes_options).md

 ---
 ---
 ##### shortDescription
-Applies an array with edited changes to a data source array.
+Applies an array with edit changes to a data source array.

 ##### return: Array<any>
 An array with applied changes.